HomeBlogLandscaping & Garden DesignBristol Landscaper Chooses London Stone Paving for Stunning Build

 Why Florence Grey porcelain paving?

 "We've used Florence Grey porcelain paving many times before," says Will.
 "We're very confident in it as a product."
 This confidence is a result of its lasting quality.
 "Porcelain has an applied finish," he adds, "so it's down to how well it's applied, as to how long the finish lasts.
 There's also the manufacturing quality—we can cut Florence without risk of chipping and it responds well to being worked."
+On top of this, it was important to use a porcelain paving that matched the quality of the high-spec architecture and blended with the palette of the house.
+Which it does.
+Perfectly!

 It's also a great match for the clay pavers which Will chose to tone with the porcelain paving.
 Combining porcelain and clay pavers is becoming a classic design choice, as colours can be easily matched while creating an interesting contrast between the texture and finish of traditional and modern materials.
+All our porcelain paving carries a 10-year Guarantee, so whatever you choose, you can rest assured of its quality.

 Clever detailing is an important element in the luxury feel of this design.
 Florence Grey has the natural look of limestone and Artisan Landscapes used slabs as cladding to continue the colour flow across the space.
 Corners were mitred and grouted with matching resin to create the effect of a solid stone block.
 Elsewhere, planting pits were lined with the porcelain to minimise the visual impact of slight changes in level.